 - If any exception is thrown when querying an artdaq process's status, any subsequent commands in the queue - e.g., a config request - get discarded, and DAQInterface puts itself back into the Stopped state via a recover.
 Note that it remains the case that a "Connection refused" exception - caused by process death - needs to occur twice, so that DAQInterface has a chance to remove a process from the existing processes list in the event that the user wants a run to be robust against a given process's death (again, see #22061 for more on this use case).

-#2 Updated by Ron Rechenmacher about 1 year ago
+#2 Updated by Ron Rechenmacher over 1 year ago

 - Status changed from Resolved to Reviewed